Belgian pupils learn of crash that killed classmates

 Psychologists were travelling on the plane with them.

-At the school gates, teachers posted dozens of pictures drawn by pupils during class on Wednesday honouring the dead.
+At the school gates, teachers posted dozens of pictures drawn by pupils during class on Wednesday honoring the dead.

 Some depicted hearts, rainbows and tulips, others were drawings of their classmates and of the teacher, Mr Frank.